Updated: Aug 22

-The West Island is well known for its single-family home neighbourhoods however, with the impending expansion of the Réseau Express Métropolitain (REM) stations along Highway 40, the time has come to compromise and accept that some central transit-oriented development projects are coming.
+The West Island is well known for its single-family home neighborhoods however, with the impending expansion of the Réseau Express Métropolitain (REM) stations along Highway 40, the time has come to compromise and accept that some central transit-oriented development projects are coming.

 In the fall of 2016 Mayor Georges Bourelle from Beaconsfield was interviewed by the West Island Gazette where he summed up there would be backlash to any potential high-density development around future REM stations.

 “When your neighborhood is about single-family dwellings, people get alarmed with the concept of densification,” he said.